jetcod/ip-intelligence/README.md

 # IP-Intelligence

 ## Overview
-IP-Intelligence is a PHP library for IP address intelligence analysis.
-The library allows you to retrieve information about an IP address such as its geolocation, ISP, ASN, and more.
-It can can also be used to detect language and locale of an IP address.
+IP-Intelligence is a versatile PHP library designed for comprehensive IP address intelligence analysis.
+Powered by the robust MaxMind database and seamlessly integrated with the CLDR (Common Locale Data Repository) package, this library empowers you to extract a wealth of information from an IP address.
+Whether you need to uncover geolocation data, ASN (Autonomous System Number) information, or even detect the language and locale associated with an IP address, IP-Intelligence provides the essential tools to enrich your data analysis and decision-making processes.

 ## Requirements
 This library requires:

 - php7.4 or 8.0+
-- Maxmind Db (available at [here](https://dev.maxmind.com/geoip))
+- Maxmind Db (available at [MaxMind Website](https://dev.maxmind.com/geoip))

 Once you installed Maxmind Db you will have 3 database files as follows: